Saint-Tropez beaches: Plage de Tahiti

 This beach was popularised in the film And God Created Woman with Brigitte Bardot.
-The beach is accessed by heading to the Bay of Pampelonne and walking to the northern section of Pampelonne Beach.
+Developed a tradition of being clothing-optional.
+Though the mayor once attempted to ban topless sunbathing, it has since become common across the Pampelonne coast and the town’s port area.The beach is accessed by heading to the Bay of Pampelonne and walking to the northern section of Pampelonne Beach.
 It is accessible via an unpaved road.

 Other nearby beaches

 These include other beaches, considered near, and linked to Saint-Tropez.
 They include:

 Plage de la Bouillabaisse

 It is located beyond the port and car park and offers views across the bay to the Maures mountains.

 Plage des Salins

 Plage des Salins is sometimes wrongly included as part of Pampelonne.